Musicals101.com

 b.
 Oct.
 16, 1831 (Vienna) - d.
 June 16, 1922 (Vienna)

-Blasdel was a longtime star of imperial Austria's musical stage.
-His career extended over more than eighty years, with long reigns as a lead comedian at Vienna's most prestigious operetta houses, the Carltheatre and Theatre an der Wein.
-Blasel starred in works by Offenbach, Lehar and almost every prominent European composer of his time -- particularly works in the German repertory, including Der Rastelbinder (1902), Madame Sherry (1903) and Die Shutzenliesel (1906).
+Blasdel was a star of imperial Austria's musical stage for eight decades, with long reigns as a lead comedian at Vienna's two most prestigious operetta houses, the Carltheatre and Theatre an der Wein.
+Blasel starred in works by almost every prominent European composer of his time, particularly works in the German repertory, including Der Rastelbinder (1902), Madame Sherry (1903) and Die Shutzenliesel (1906).
 Loved by audiences and colleagues, he continued performing these works until just before his death at age 90.

 Braham, David